Tag

 Views: 19

-Best TVs for 2023, What do you get when you combine some of the best full-array backlighting of modern TVs with a solid blast of quantum dot-enriched colors?
-You would get a QLED TV, and based on the kinds of fanfare these models generate, we’re betting you’ll be just as pleased with the picture quality as we are.
-Many of the biggest TV companies are standing behind QLED , and while displays may be the next big thing, traditional QLEDs are still thriving.
+Best QLED TVs for 2023, What do you get when you combine some of the best full-array backlighting of modern TVs with a solid blast of quantum dot-enriched colors?
+You would get a , and based on the kinds of fanfare these models generate, we’re betting you’ll be just as pleased with the picture quality as we are.
+Many of the biggest TV companies are standing behind QLED tech, and while QD-OLED displays may be the next big thing, traditional QLEDs are still thriving.

 Made by companies like Samsung, Sony, TCL, and Hisense, the best QLED TVs should do more than get super-bright (which they do).
 You should also expect excellent 4K and 8K upscaling, terrific motion capabilities, next-gen gaming optimizations, and a solid smart TV interface.
 And you can bet that we’ve got plenty of recommendations based on our firsthand experience with several of these sets.